El Ghriba Synagogue: History

-Location

-The synagogue is located in the village of Erriadh, southwestward of Houmt Essouk on the Tunisian island of Djerba.
-The Ghriba is the most famous of the about 20 synagogues that were being used until the 1950s in the three Jewish villages on Djerba.

 Buildings

 The synagogue was built at the end of the 19th century at the spot where the sixth-century building had stood.

 On the outside, the current synagogue is a modest building, whereas the interior is richly decorated.
 In contrast to the other synagogues of Djerba, El Ghriba consists of two covered halls.
 Following several structural extensions the first of the two halls was built through the roofing of a formerly open courtyard in order to increase the capacity for the number of visitors.
 At the entrance, there are two columns dividing the room into three areas.
 This hall is connected to the main hall by three vaults.
 At this side there are two columns, supporting a high skylight of numerous windows.
 Initially there were twelve windows in the hall, representing the twelve tribes of Israel.

 During later renovations further windows were added.
 The north side also was modified.
 The Teva (the cupboard for the Torah) is located under the skylight (at the western side of the prayer room).
 A third column to the east is missing.
 It probably never got constructed.
 Local tradition sees that as a reminder of the destruction of the temple of Jerusalem.
-Furthermore it is said that the building should remain unfinished, because "nothing, except for the divinity, is perfect".
+Furthermore, it is said that the building should remain unfinished, because "nothing, except for the divinity, is perfect".
 The wooden benches for the believers are situated around the Teva.
-The inner walls are decorated ceramic tiles with blue, white and brown ornaments that were painted in hand work.
+The inner walls are decorated with ceramic tiles resembling qallalin tiles, painted in green, yellow, blue brown and white decorative patterns painted by hand.
 A recess underneath the holy arc marks the spot where the body of the girl is supposed to have been found: It is known as «the cave of the girl».

 The inner courtyard is surrounded by covered loggias standing on columns.
 Pilgrims can use the adjacent buildings for accommodation.
 The oldest of them were built at the end of the nineteenth century, whereas the newer ones stem from the early 1950s.